luisrb/superhero-maintenance/README.md

 1. Clone the repository
 2. Install the dependencies by running `npm install`
-3. Start the development server by running `ng serve`
+3. Start the development server by running `npm run start`
 4. Open a web browser and navigate to http://localhost:4200

 ##### Prerequisites